Graduate School of Arts and Sciences

 Federal regulations require that a student receiving federal assistance make satisfactory academic progress in accordance with standards set by the university.
 The Graduate School of Arts and Sciences delegates the responsibility to monitor academic progress to the individual graduate programs.
 Admission to the Graduate School is valid for one academic year.
 Graduate programs review students' academic progress and make recommendations for readmission annually.
 Any student who is readmitted for the following year is considered to be making satisfactory academic progress and is eligible for financial aid from federal sources.

-Students who enter the Graduate School of Arts and Sciences must earn the doctorate within eight years, the Master of Arts within four years, the Master of Fine Arts within five years and the postbaccalaureate certificate within two years from the inception of study exclusive of leaves of absence (pro-rated for part-time study).
+Students who enter the Graduate School of Arts and Sciences must earn the doctorate within eight years, the Master of Arts within four years, the Master of Fine Arts within five years and must complete their postbaccalaureate program within two years from the inception of study exclusive of leaves of absence (pro-rated for part-time study).
 Students who have passed the terminal point for the degree may apply to the Graduate School of Arts and Sciences for an extension and, if approved, may be eligible for additional federal financial aid.